johanseaxis/acap-native-sdk-examples/object-detection/README.md

 [ INFO    ] object_detection[645]: Object 3: Classes: car - Scores: 0.308594 - Locations: [0.109673,0.005128,0.162298,0.050947]
 ```

-The detected objects with a score higher than a threshold are saved into /tmp folder in .jpg form as we.
+The detected objects with a score higher than a threshold are saved into /tmp folder in .jpg form as well.

 ## License
 **[Apache License 2.0](../LICENSE)**